top1944/duckuments/docs/atoms_70_software_devel_guide/07_code_conventions.md

 Do not go and try to shorten the lines; the line length is just the symptom.
 Rather, ask somebody to take a look at the code and tell you how to make it better.

-### Encoding lines
+### Spaces

+Indentation is 4 spaces.

+### The encoding line

-All files have an encoding declared.
+All files must have an encoding declared, and this encoding must be `utf-8`:

     # -*- coding: utf-8 -*-